TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 ### Create Health Check

-- Creates a health check
+- Creates a health check.
 - For the health check **protocol**, HTTPS, HTTP, and TPC are supported, and the information that can be entered differs depending on the selected protocol.
     - HTTPS input items: Disable certificate validation, port, path, expected status code, expected response body
 	- HTTP input items: Port, path, expected status code, expected response body